 One of the common misunderstandings that people have when beginning to weld is that if the welder has the power, then a single heavy pass should be used to weld it up.
 This is wrong.
 This technique is a good way to induce cold-lap and inclusions into the weld.
 Single pass welds should not exceed 1/4" even with the heaviest wire the welder is capable of handling.
 A thick pass may also begin to cool before contaminates and gas pockets have the time to float out to the surface.
 It's far better to make multiple smaller passes to complete a plate weld for a higher quality result.
 For best results, this requires that most joints 1/4" and over be prepared with a grinder to accept multiple weld passes.
 The weldment edges should be ground to form a V, U or J shaped groove to create a recess where the welds can be welded one on top of another.
-For welding with .035" wire and under, create a bead no thicker than 3/16" in a single pass, no more than 1/8" with .030" wire, and with .025" wire and smaller no more than 3/32 for best results.
+For MIG welding with .035" wire and under, create a bead no thicker than 3/16" in a single pass, no more than 1/8" with .030" wire, and with .025"wire and smaller no more than 3/32 for best results.
 This will help maintain proper fluidity of the weld and prevent gas from being trapped in the weld and give time for any minor contaminates to float out of the weld.
 It will also help to maintain reasonable forward travel speeds.
-Too slow of travel speeds will create excess build up and can tend to create cold lap at the weld toes resulting in poor tie in.
+Similarly, while stick welding, creating a too large of a bead is not a good idea.
+The bead width should not be more than 2 to 3 times the diameter of the electrode diameter.
+With either MIG or Stick, too slow of travel speeds will create excess build up and can tend to create cold lap at the weld toes resulting in poor tie in.
 One issue created with a weaving technique even if the metal deposited is the correct thickness is that it can slow the forward progress down.
 If weaving is too wide, one side of the puddle will cool and oxidize before the torch is brought back across to that side.
 This is a point where porosity can be introduced.